What do you know about the Idaho-Maryland Mine?

 - Causing serious fiscal and aesthetic harm to our community.

 Overall, SYRCL requested that the County’s Draft Environmental Impact Report (DEIR) be thorough and protective of our community and the Yuba and Bear River watersheds.
-Click here to read SYRCL’s comments, and visit the Community Environmental Advocates Foundation website to see additional informative comments on the Mine.
+Read SYRCL’s comments below, and visit the Community Environmental Advocates Foundation website to see additional informative comments on the Mine.

 Robust public engagement is vital to truly assess the environmental impacts to our community and our precious waterways.
 SYRCL will provide updates once the DEIR is released.
 In the meantime, learn more about the project by visiting the Community Environmental Advocates Foundation website and check out their Frequently Asked Questions.